Young Storytellers: History

 Young Storytellers began as an in-school mentoring program in 1997.
 The company was founded by three screenwriters Mikkel Bondesen, Brad Falchuk, and Andrew Barrett upon learning about cutbacks in funding for creative arts programs in the Los Angeles public schools.
 The first school adopted into the program was Playa Del Rey Elementary School in Culver City.
 The program was incorporated as a 501(c)(3) in 2003.

 Programs

 The organization supports students elementary, middle, and high school.

 Script to Stage

 This 9-week, Common Core-aligned elementary school program places students with an adult mentor one-on-one to write scripts that are entirely their own, then actors perform those for the students and their peers live at a show.
-The Script to Stage program uplifts individual student voices as they craft stories based on important lessons from their own lives, and build characters with strong motivations by looking at the communities and circumstances that affect their behavior.